camunda/camunda-docs-manual/site/src/documents/api-references/rest/filter/05-put-update.html.md

     <td>properties</td>
     <td>Object</td>
     <td>
       A JSON object containing various properties of the filter.
-The properties are user definied and no required properties exist.
+The properties are user defined and no required properties exist.
 Properties can be used to save the priority or the description of a filter.
     </td>